mattgclaudio/StockBots/README.md

 ### User sends requests through broker to DMZ -->
 After authenticating, the user's UID is stored as a PHP session variable within the webpages and passed to accessory functions when they perform an action on the site.

-All the code contained within this repo is 100% my own creation with the exception of the files: rabbitMQlib.inc, get_host_info.inc, path.inc, host.ini and local.ini which were provided to me with some prebuilt functions for creating RabbitMQ servers and clients.